What Are The Sexual Assault Sentencing Guidelines?

 Courts can put an ancillary order on a defendant if they’re found guilty and are convicted of sexual assault.
 These orders add further restrictions on their life, such as:

 - Registration on the Sexual Offenders Register

 - Victims surcharge

 Other consequences can include a court order to pay for the legal costs for the prosecutor, evidence gathering and further investigation elements such as witness interviews and medical assessments.

 How Can DPP Law’s Sexual Offence Solicitors Help?

-DPP Law’s team of experts have over three decades of experience handling sensitive, complex and emotional cases surrounding sexual crimes and sexual assault. and serious cases involving the importation of drugs within the UK and know how to get the best results possible.
+Over three decades of experience handling sensitive, complex and emotional cases surrounding sexual crimes and sexual assault, DPP Law’s team of experienced sexual assault solicitors have dealt with many erious cases involving the importation of drugs within the UK and know how to get the best results possible.

 Facing a sexual assault charge can feel as though your life is hanging in the balance, especially as you begin imagining what type of sentence you could face when you face the courts.